edgedb/easy-edgedb/chapter20/index.md

 type Lord extending Person {
   constraint expression on (contains(__subject__.name, 'Lord')) {
     errmessage := "All lords need \'Lord\' in their name";
-  };
+  }
-};
+}
 ```

-We might remove this in a real game, or maybe it would become type Lord extending PC so player characters could choose to be a lord, thief, detective, etc.
+We might remove this in a real game, or maybe it would become `type Lord extending PC` so player characters could choose to be a lord, thief, detective, etc.

 The `Lord` type uses the function {eql:func}`docs:std::contains` which returns `true` if the item we are searching for is inside the string, array, etc. It also uses `__subject__` which refers to the type itself: `__subject__.name` means `Person.name` in this case. {eql:constraint}`Here are some more examples <docs:std::expression>` from the documentation of using `constraint expression on`.